opensourcepos/opensourcepos/README.md

 * If sales and receiving views don't show properly, please make sure BCMath lib (php-bcmath) is installed.
 On windows check php.ini and make sure php_bcmath extension is not commented out

 * If the following error is seen in sales module `Message: Class 'NumberFormatter' not found` then you don't have `php5-intl` extension installed.
 Please check the [wiki](https://github.com/jekkos/opensourcepos/wiki/Localisation-support#php5-intl-extension-installation) to resolve this issue on your platform.
+If you use WAMP, please reaad [issue #949](https://github.com/jekkos/opensourcepos/issues/949)

 * If you are getting the error `Message: Can't use method return value in write context` that means that you are probably using PHP7 which is not completely supported yet.
 Check your hosting configuration to verify whether you have a supported PHP version installed